bruab/bruab.github.io/_posts/book-reviews/2023-05-24-are-prisons-obsolete.md

 ---

 In the late 1960s, there were ~200,000 people in prison.
 That number increased by **10x** within 30 years.
+(Now it's at around 5.5 million.)

 Given how big the number is, how do we not have frequent and open debates about the effectiveness of incarceration?